typex1/Amazon-Q-CLI-Easy-Install/README.md

 - curl
 - unzip

+The script has been tested on Amazon Linux 2, Ubuntu, and Debian.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.